godyracks/corneliusventures.co.ke/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open-source hence no need for licencing.